He Could Go 'All The Way': Joe Namath Enters His 4th Quarter

 On if he would play football knowing what he knows now about concussions and traumatic brain injury

 I don't know.
-It's a question that I can't answer but I've been asked ... if I had children, and I do have grandchildren, but: "if I had a child that wants to play football, would you let him?"
+It's a question that I can't answer, but I've been asked ... if I had children, and I do have grandchildren, but: "If I had a child that wants to play football, would you let him?"
 Yeah, I'd let him to some extent.
 But football definitely is a sport that the body's not designed for, whether it be your knees, your ankles, your shoulders, your neck, your spine.
 Not everybody can play football. ...

 I don't believe putting limitations on anybody is the right route to take.
 You could be a ballerina and your feet could be hurting you so many days of the year for the rest of your 30, 40, 50 years, man.
 You do that much dancing on those feet, and your back, you're going to come up with something down the road.
 Do you tell her not to be a ballerina?
 Do you tell her not to dance because her back is going to be bothering her 20 years from now?
 If they have a passion, and they're willing to pay the price to excel and make their dreams come true, it's — I'd have to be there, man, before I could say, "No, you can't do that."
 I wouldn't dare say that, and I couldn't see myself doing that.